 The YouGov report stated that 42% of expats in Portugal are retired, compared with a global average of only 11%.
 Moreover, an overwhelming majority of the retirees (96%) rated Portugal as very good or good.
 It’s no wonder that there’s such a big community of retired Americans living in Portugal.

 But the results of the InterNation’s Expat Insider Survey 2017 are even more impressive.
 Out of all the countries in the survey, Portugal made the biggest jump, rising 23 places from its last spot to fifth place.

 It was also ranked first in the survey’s Quality of Life Index and fifth place for the quality of life in the HSBC survey, rendering it as a peaceful and happy place to live.

 Advantages of living in Portugal

-It is very difficult to decide the most important benefit of living in Portugal.
+It is very difficult to decide the most important benefit for Americans living in Portugal.
 The country offers so many great things that it’s no surprise that it is and has been one of the most attractive and popular expat destinations for decades.
 Some of the advantages include:

 Cost of living

 As compared to the rest of Europe, the cost of living in Portugal is one of the lowest, making it very affordable.
 According to a report by Live & Invest Overseas, the cost of living in Portugal is approximately 30% lower than any other country in the area.